 \end{theorem} This theorem states that, with high probability, the value loss of using an AIP $\hat I$ is upper bounded by the empirical error (that we can measure using a test set).
 We believe that this is a first step towards bounds that can be used in practical applications.

 However, the bound in Theorem~\ref{ProbBound}, still requires an intractable maximization over all possible instantiations of d-sets (and needs $N > \log(h|D^h|2^{|Y_{\text{src}}|})$ samples for each of these).
 Moreover, the maximization over d-sets might be too conservative in many cases.
-In this respect, identifying versions of these bounds that would work with expectations over d-sets, rather than maximization, is one of the important directions of future work that our paper identifies.
+Namely, the right-hand side of ~(\ref{InfluenceBoundEqKL}) corresponds to the loss one agent would incur if every time step the mistake is caused by the worst-case approximation of the influence over d-sets.
+We think that the maximization may be replaced with an appropriate expectation over instantiations.
+In this respect, identifying versions of these bounds that work with expectations over d-sets, rather than maximization, is one of the important directions of future work that our paper identifies.